 Sync source lets you choose whether the cue list will listen for MTC (which stands for MIDI timecode,) or LTC (which stands for linear timecode or longitudinal timecode.)
 QLab does not support VITC (vertical integrated timecode) because we’ve frankly never heard of it being used outside of a film set.

 Note: LTC is sometimes referred to as SMPTE, which is similar to the way that a tissue is often called a Kleenex®, or a photocopy is often called a Xerox®.
 Strictly speaking, SMPTE, the Society of Motion Picture and Television Engineers, is the name of the organization that invented LTC, and LTC is the name of the timecode format.
 But we digress.

-If you choose MTC, the Sync source pop-up menu will populate with available MIDI devices to listen to.
-If you choose LTC, the Sync source pop-up menu will populate with available Audio devices, and an input channel selector will appear to the right.
+If you choose MTC, the following pop-up menu will populate with available MIDI devices to listen to.
+If you choose LTC, the pop-up menu will populate with available Audio devices, and an input channel selector will appear to the right.
 Enter a channel number here to have QLab listen for LTC on that input channel of the specified audio device.

-Once you’ve chosen the mode and the sync source, select the SMPTE format of your incoming timecode.
+SMPTE format.
+Once you’ve chosen the mode and the sync source, select the format of your incoming timecode.
 This is usually referred to as frame rate.
-It’s important to be sure that every device on your timecode network is using the same format, or else your cues will not line up perfectly.
+It’s important to be sure that every device on your timecode network is using the same format, or else your cues will not line up properly.

 Still have a question?

 Our support team is always happy to help.